KingOfEarthV3rm/DevConsole/README.md

 cut body

 Your body literally gets cut in half

+-- better with r15

 -------------------------